joinpursuit/AC3.2/README.md

 The first week or so has objectives for each subject.
 Later lessons will be added as we go.

-Hello my name is Jermaine.
+Hello my name is Junior

-I made a change by updated it on my local machine

 - [Lesson Schedule](schedule.md)